- January 12, 2016

 We Want To Help You Just Like We Did Her

 It can be a challenging first step to make, but don’t put off essential dental care because you’re worried about the potential for pain.
 We’ll do whatever we can, including the use of sedation, to help you get the healthy mouth you need to life a fulfilling, happy, and smile-filled life.

+Are you in search for a dentist near Rockdale, Illinois?
 Don’t hesitate to call Shorewood Family Dental Care at 815-725-5991: we’re here to help!
 You can also schedule an appointment by filling out our online request form.
-We look ard to seeing you soon!
+We look forward to seeing you soon!